Ebury Way: Railway

+The track was removed; the platforms and station buildings have been demolished.
+A considerable length of the trackbed now forms the Ebury Way.

+Description

 Passing lakes and fields in Rickmansworth, the shared-use path is frequented by walkers and cyclists.
 Its origin as the Watford and Rickmansworth Railway means that it is wide and largely flat.

 It forms part of National Cycle Route 61, which runs between Windsor to the south-west and Ware to the north-east.
-The Watford section of the Ebury Way up to its crossing of the Colne also forms part of NCR 6, so this section is jointly routed 6/61.
+The Watford section of the Ebury Way, up to its crossing of the Colne, also forms part of NCR 6, so this section is jointly routed 6/61.